OTI Festival 1995

 The OTI Festival 1995 (Vigésimo Cuarto Gran Premio de la Canción Iberoamericana, Vigésimo Quarto Grande Prêmio da Canção Ibero-Americana) was the 24th edition of the OTI Festival, held on 11 November 1995 at Anfiteatro José Asunción Flores in San Bernardino, Paraguay, and presented by Menchi Barriocanal and Rubén Rodríguez.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Teledifusora Paraguaya.

 Broadcasters from twenty-four countries participated in the festival.
-The winner was the song "Eres mi debilidad" performed by Marcos Llunas representing Spain; with "Canción contra la tristeza" by Alberto Plaza representing Chile placing second; and "Hoy que no estás" by Cristina Rebull representing Cuba placing third.
+The winner was the song "Eres mi debilidad", written by Alejandro Abad, and performed by Marcos Llunas representing Spain; with "Canción contra la tristeza", written and performed by Alberto Plaza representing Chile, placing second; and "Hoy que no estás", written by Carlos Miguel Ojeda, and performed by Cristina Rebull representing Cuba, placing third.

 Location

-Anfiteatro José Asunción Flores, San Bernardino – host venue of the OTI Festival 1995.

-The Organização da Televisão Ibero-americana (OTI) designated Teledifusora Paraguaya as the host broadcaster for the 24th edition of the OTI Festival.
+The Organización de Televisión Iberoamericana (OTI) designated Teledifusora Paraguaya as the host broadcaster for the 24th edition of the OTI Festival.
 The broadcaster staged the event in San Bernardino.
 The venue selected was Anfiteatro José Asunción Flores, an open-air venue opened in 1992 with a capacity for 20,614 people, used for social events, festivals and concerts, located at the slopes of the Andes mountain range.
 This was the first time the festival was held outdoors.

 On 9 November 1995, the participating artists were received by the president of the country Juan Carlos Wasmosy.

 Participants

 Broadcasters from twenty-four countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty-two Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, only Netherlands Antilles was absent, with Canada returning after missing that festival.

-Some of the participating broadcasters, such as those representing Chile, Cuba, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Cuba, Ecuador, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

 Four performing artists had previously represented the same country in previous editions: Rolando Percy had represented Paraguay in 1978 and 1990, Carlos Brizzio had represented Honduras in 1984, Martha Baltodano had represented Niracagua in 1991, and Tony Cheng had represented Panama in 1993.